aaaaaaaaaron/encrypton/README.md

 ## How to run:
-Clone this repo
+1.)
+Clone this repo.

+2.)
 Change the directory.

+3.)
 Run the python files.